A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Benchmark

 \subsubsection{Image Classification}

 Benchmark on adversarial robustness for image classifiers:

 \ding{172} \textbf{Attacks}

-In this benchmark, we evaluate adversarial robustness with 5 digital attacks, including Fast Gradient Sign Method (FGSM) \cite{ian2015explaining}, AutoAttack (AA) \cite{croce2020reliable}, Projected Gradient Descent (PGD) \cite{madry2018towards}, C\&W \cite{carlini2017towards}, Momentum Iterative FGSM (MIFGSM) \cite{dong2018boosting}.
+In this benchmark, we evaluate adversarial robustness with 5 digital attacks in the same experimental settings, including Fast Gradient Sign Method (FGSM) \cite{ian2015explaining}, AutoAttack (AA) \cite{croce2020reliable}, Projected Gradient Descent (PGD) \cite{madry2018towards}, C\&W \cite{carlini2017towards}, Momentum Iterative FGSM (MIFGSM) \cite{dong2018boosting}.
 A detailed description of these attack methods is provided in Sec. \ref{Subsubsection2.2.1}.
 Furthermore, we conduct the aforementioned attacks in both white-box and black-box conditions.

 \ding{173} \textbf{Datasets}

 \textbf{AID} \cite{xia2017aid} dataset is used for crafting adversarial examples to test the adversarial robustness of aerial image classifiers.

 \textbf{AID-AN} is introduced as a large-scale benchmark dataset to evaluate the adversarial robustness of the image classifier in RS, which is derived from AID by adding four different \textbf{adversarial noises}, respectively.
 The rest information on AID-AN is the same as the original AID.